yugabyte/yugabyte-db/docs/content/latest/faq/operations-faq.md

 For YSQL, an external load balancer is recommended, but note the following:

 - If you use the [YugabyteDB JDBC driver (beta)](../../reference/drivers/yugabytedb-jdbc-driver) with an application regularly opens and closes connections to clients, then the YugabyteDB JDBC driver effectively provides basic load balancing by randomly using connections to your nodes.
-- If you use the [Spring Data Yugabyte driver (beta)](../../reference/drivers/spring-data-yugabytedb) with your Spring application, then the underlying YugabyteDB JDBC driver provides basic load balancing.
+- If you use the[Spring Data Yugabyte driver (beta)](../../reference/drivers/spring-data-yugabytedb) with your Spring application, then the underlying YugabyteDB JDBC driver provides basic load balancing.
 - If you have an application that is not in the same Kubernetes cluster, then you should use an external load balancing system.

 For YCQL, YugabyteDB provides automatic load balancing.